Janamejaya: Etymology

-In Vedic Literature
+In Vedic literature

-The Aitareya Brāhmaṇa states that he was a great conqueror and that his purohita (domestic priest) Tura Kāvaṣeya consencrated him as king and officiated his aśvamedha (horse sacrifice).
+The Aitareya Brāhmaṇa states that he was a great conqueror and that his purohita (family priest) Tura Kāvaṣeya consecrated him as king and officiated his aśvamedha (horse sacrifice).
 It also states that at one of his sacrifices he did not employ the Kaśyapas as priests but rather the Bhūtavīras.
 It states that the Asitamr̥ga family of Kaśyapas were eventually reemployed by Janamejaya.
 The Śatapatha Brāhmaṇa mentions that he along his brothers Ugrasena, Bhīmasena, and Śrutasena performed an aśvamedha, officiated by Indrota Daivāpa Śaunaka, in order to cleanse themselves of sin.
-Both previous Brāhmaṇas state that his capital was Āsandīvant.
-The Gopatha Brāhmaṇa narrates an "absurd" anecdote regarding Janamejaya and two ganders.
+Both previous Brāhmaṇas state that his capital was Āsandīvat.
+The Gopatha Brahmana narrates an "absurd" anecdote regarding Janamejaya and two ganders.

 The Pañcaviṃśa Brāhmaṇa mentions a Janamejaya who was a priest at a snake sacrifice, but Macdonell and Keith consider him to be a different person than Janamejaya the Kuru king.

 Historicity

 H.C.
 Raychaudhuri dates Parikshit, his father, in ninth century BC.
-Michael Witzel states the Pārikṣita dynasty corresponds with the presence of Black and Red ware in the Panjab and West & South regions of North India, which archeologically dates to 1180 BCE.
+Michael Witzel states the Pārikṣita dynasty corresponds with the presence of Black and Red Ware in the Punjab and West and South regions of North India, which archeologically dates to 1180 BCE.

-Historian H. C. Raychaudhuri notes that there are two pairs of Parikṣits and Janamejayas in epic and Puranic genealogies, but believes that the second Janamejaya's description better corresponds to the Vedic king, whereas the information available about the first is scant and inconsistent, but Raychaudhuri questions whether there were actually two distinct kings.
+Historian H. C. Raychaudhuri notes that there are two pairs of Parikṣhits and Janamejayas in epic and Puranic genealogies, but believes that the second Janamejaya's description better corresponds to the Vedic king, whereas the information available about the first is scant and inconsistent, but Raychaudhuri questions whether there were actually two distinct kings.
 He suggests that there "is an intrusion into the genealogical texts" of the late, post-Vedic tradition, which also has two of Janamejaya's father Parikṣit, possibly "invented by genealogists to account for anachronisms" in the later parts of the Mahābhārata, as "a bardic duplication of the same original individual regarding whose exact place in the Kuru genealogy no unanimous tradition had survived."

 Four copper-plate grant inscriptions purportedly issued during Janamejaya's reign were discovered in the 20th century, but were proved to be fake by historians.

-In Puranic Literature
+In Puranic literature

 He was the son of King Parikshit and Queen Madravati according to the Mahabharata (I.95.85).
 He was the grandson of great warrior Abhimanyu and the great-grandson of Arjuna, the valiant warrior hero of the Mahābhārata.
 He ascended to the Kuru throne following the death of his father.
 His significance comes as the listener of the first narration of the Mahābhārata, narrated by Vaishampayana, a pupil of Vyasa.
 According to the Vayu Purana and the Matsya Purana, there was a dispute between him and Vaishampayana.
 Possibly, as its aftermath, he abdicated and his son Shatanika succeeded him.
 Also the Devi Bhagavata Purana was narrated to him by Vyasa.